Russell-Symbiosis-Lab/Russell-Symbiosis-Lab.github.io/opportunities.md

 ## Undergraduate Students

-If you are an undergraduate students who are interested in gaining some research experience in microbial symbiont systems, contact us at <u>shlrusse@ucsc.edu</u> .
+If you are an undergraduate student who are interested in gaining some research experience in microbial symbiont systems, contact us at <u>shlrusse@ucsc.edu</u> .
 Please send a copy of your resume/CV and read through some of our recent publications.

 ## Staff